A National Non-Profit Organization for over 32 years.

 Pardons Canada – Bill C23 – How a Bill Became a Law So Quickly

-pardons.org We have received many calls from Canadians concerned about the changes in the law regarding Canada Pardons.
+Pardons Canada We have received many calls from Canadians concerned about the changes in the law regarding Canada Pardons.
 The original Bill C23 contained many clauses that would significantly change the rules for obtaining a Pardon.
 The most drastic being a change in the eligibility requirements for all indictable offences from 5 years to 10 years.
-They also proposed to change
+They also proposed to

 Read More »